pffelix/pffelix/README.md

 <br />
 <br />

 I focus on creating products for emerging markets.
-My current professional focus is on industrial AI vision and acoustics applications.
+My current professional focus is on industrial AI for vision and acoustics applications.
 Here are some bullets about me:
 - 🎓 I graduated with honors in my Bachelor studies at Ludwigs-Maximilians-University and Technical University of Munich.
 - 📚 I finished a Master in Electrical Engineering and Information Technology at ETH Zurich.
 - 🕺 In my free time, I like listening to music 🎵, going biking 🚴 and spotting emerging technologies 🚀